-- 1. Pull the steering levers to the NEUTRAL position and then move the FSC lever backward to the NEUTRAL-PARK position. - Slow the engine to a fast idle; put the throttle in the 1/2 throttle position. - Disengage the blade clutch.
+- Pull the steering levers to the NEUTRAL position and then move the FSC lever backward to the NEUTRAL-PARK position. - Slow the engine down by moving the throttle to the IDLE position. - Disengage the blade clutch.

 IMPORTANT: DO NOT disengage the blade clutch with high engine speed (above 1/2 throttle) since the brake action on the blade drive will cause premature wear of the brake band.